LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Methodology

 \section{Methodology}

 To solve the selection problem defined in Section~\ref{sec:problem}, we introduce \textbf{LISTEN} (\textbf{L}LM-based \textbf{I}terative \textbf{S}election with \textbf{T}rade-off \textbf{E}valuation from \textbf{N}atural-language).
-LISTEN is an iterative framework that employs an LLM as a zero-shot preference oracle to identify a decision-maker's most preferred item from a large candidate set.
-The framework begins with a natural language utterance describing the user's priorities and then progressively refines the set of candidates to find the single best option, as illustrated in Figure~\ref{fig:schematic}.
+LISTEN is an agentic, iterative decision framework in which an LLM acts as a closed-loop preference agent.
+As illustrated in Figure~\ref{fig:schematic}, at each step, the agent observes a subset of candidate solutions, reasons about trade-offs using the user’s natural-language priorities, updates an internal preference representation, and takes an action, either proposing a refined utility function (LISTEN-U) or selecting a batch winner (LISTEN-T), to guide the next iteration.
 This iterative design is crucial for navigating large solution spaces while respecting the LLM's inherent context window and query budget limitations.